 Do You Absolutely Need To Buy a Car Right Now?

-With vehicle prices being as inflated as they are right now, Clark wants you to think long and hard about your circumstances.
+The average price for a used car is $34,227, according to a report from car research site iSeeCars.
+With vehicle prices being so high, Clark wants you to think long and hard about your circumstances.
 Do you really need another car?

 “If you’re just tired of what you have, I will tell you what I’ve been saying for a good while: Keep driving what you have due to the problems in the marketplace.”

-A trustworthy mechanic can help you keep that car on the road longer by taking care of the periodic maintenance your car needs.
+A trustworthy mechanic can help you keep that vehicle on the road longer by taking care of the periodic maintenance your car needs.
 That includes: